Prof. Achillefs Kapanidis

 2011-current.
 Head of 5 grant projects by Russian Foundation for Basic Research.

-Mark Dickey – Collas
+Prof. Mark Dickey – Collas

 Ecosystem Approach Coordinator, Professional Officer (PO3) at ICES and Associate Professor at Danish Technical University, National Institute of Aquatic Resources (DTU Aqua), United Kingdom

-Dr. Reyhan Akcaalan
+Prof. Reyhan Akcaalan

 Professor in Limnology, Faculty of Aquatic Sciences, Istanbul University, Turkey